kanidm/kanidm/kanidm_book/src/oauth2.md

     OIDCPKCEMethod S256
     OIDCCookieSameSite On

-Other scopes can be added as required to the `OIDCScope` line, eg: `OIDCScope "openid scope2 scope3"`

 In the virtual host, to protect a location:

     <Location />
         AuthType openid-connect
         Require valid-user
     </Location>

+Other scopes can be added as required to the `OIDCScope` line, eg: `OIDCScope "openid scope2 scope3"`

+If you want to set the `REMOTE_USER` field to the `preferred_username` instead of the UUID, add the line `OIDCRemoteUserClaim preferred_username`.
+Remember that the username can change, but this can help with systems like Nagios which use this as a display name.

 ### Nextcloud